The King's Academy (West Palm Beach, Florida): Individual Championships and Hall of Fame

+Individual athletes with significant accomplishments in both high school and the collegiate or professional levels are inducted into The King's Academy's Athletic Hall of Fame.
+To date, the following individuals have been included:

 Athletic facilities

-The King's Academy's football, soccer and lacrosse teams play home games on campus at Kahlert Stadium, a lighted, natural turf facility with seating for 1,500 fans.
+The King's Academy's football, soccer and lacrosse teams play home games on campus at Kahlert Stadium, a lighted, natural turf facility with seating for 1,850 fans.
 Lion and Lady Lion volleyball and basketball teams compete in the M. Nelson Loveland Athletic Center's gymnasium, which houses a game court and two practice courts and has seating for 800 spectators.
-The School's property also contains lighted baseball and softball fields, a track and field facility with seating for 300, six competition tennis courts and a USATF certified 5-K cross-country course.
+The School's property also contains lighted baseball and softball fields, a track and field facility with seating for 300, six competition tennis courts, three beach volleyball courts, and a USATF certified 5-K cross-country course.
 In 2015, the school built the Full-Page Aquatic Center, comprising a 25-meter competition swimming pool and pool house, for use by its swimming teams.
-Since 2016 the schools varsity boys soccer team has made it to the championship, this was the first year they haven't.

-On-campus athletic training facilities include a field house with weight and athletic training rooms, a covered basketball and volleyball pavilion, a golf practice facility, and three prescription athletic turf practice fields (football, multi-purpose and lacrosse).
+On-campus athletic training facilities include a field house and weight and athletic training rooms, a covered basketball and volleyball pavilion, a golf practice facility, and three prescription athletic turf practice fields (football, multi-purpose and lacrosse).
 In all, The King's Academy maintains 15 acres of natural turf fields for its athletic program.

 The Smith Family Conservatory of the Arts

 The King's Academy offers a comprehensive arts education to its preschool through high school students.
-Students perform in Broadway-style musicals, His People and His Voice choirs, jazz, concert and marching bands, percussion, strings and dance ensembles, visual arts, broadcasting, film and digital arts, and stagecraft.
+Students perform in Broadway-style musicals, His People and His Voice choirs, jazz, band, percussion, strings, dance, visual arts, broadcasting, film and digital arts, and stagecraft.
 They can also earn diploma distinctions in theatre arts, instrumental arts, vocal arts, dance arts, visual arts, and digital arts.
 In 2016 and 2017, the school's conservatory program was ranked in the top five schools nationally by the American High School Theatre Festival.

-Kidservatory
+Elementary Arts (Kidservatory)

-Pre-kindergarten through third grade students are taught music theory and receive beginning vocal training.
-They also participate in basic visual art classes.Once students enter the 4th grade they get to chose what they participate in, choir, art, strings, dance, piano, or band.
+Kindergarten through third grade students are taught music theory and receive beginning vocal training.
+They also participate in basic visual art classes.

 Junior Conservatory

-Students in fourth through eighth grade are given the opportunity to enroll and perform in theatre arts, instrumental arts including piano laboratory, vocal arts and dance arts classes and shows.
+Students in fourth through eighth grade are given the opportunity to enroll and perform in theatre arts, instrumental arts including piano laboratory, vocal arts, photography and digital arts, and dance arts classes.